 Action Groups

-This group focusses on how we can work in partnership as a system to support residents mental health which includes people of all ages.
+This group focuses on how we can work in partnership as a system to support mental health services, which includes people of all ages.

 The Mental Health action group has nominated members to the BOB MH partnership board, transformation committee and provider collaborative.